crypt0kitik/Advanced-data_analytics/02 – Optimizing distributions/Read_me.txt

     Data Augmentation with Noise
     & Round the Ratings to Match Existing Values
 02 - Data synthetization (CTGAN)
-02 - Data synthetization (SDV)  --- working on it (SDV modules does not work) 03 - Noise Management (MAD)
+02 - Data synthetization (SDV)  --- working on it (issues with installing SDV modules) 03 - Noise Management (MAD)
 03 - Noise Management (RANSAC) + 2 regressions with RANSAC and without for comparison 04 - Overlap Management (Autoencoders)  + linear reg. model for comparison